Top Saving Schemes in India: Rates, Tenures, and Benefits

 • Each financial year on April 1, the earnings by the interest are deposited to the worker accounts.

-National Pension System (NPS)
+3. National Pension System (NPS)

 Some Central Government savings schemes provide a dependable supply of earnings upon superannuation.
-One of them is National Pension System.
-Personnel of private companies in both organized and unorganized industries, as well as those working for state and federal governments, are eligible for the programme.
+One of them is the National Pension System.
+Personnel of private companies in both organized and unorganized industries, as well as those working for state and federal governments, are eligible for the program.
 Comparable to other Saving Schemes in India, NPS covers other qualified salaried workers.

 Salient features of NPS